clojure-grimoire/grimoire/_includes/1.5.1/clojure.core/bit_not/examples.md

-## Examples

-{% markdown 1.5.0/clojure.core/bit_not/examples.md %}
+{% include 1.5.0/clojure.core/bit_not/examples.md %}

-None yet!
-Please contribute some.
+No examples for version 1.5.1